How Do I Choose the Right Counselor or Psychotherapist?

 Out of Network

 I am happy to provide receipts and “superbills” that you may be able to use to obtain out-of-network reimbursement from your insurance company or flex plan account.
 Please note that you would be responsible for payment to me at the time of service and you would then submit the “superbill” (provided monthly) for reimbursement to be made directly to you.
 Please check with your plan administrator and insurance company to make sure that you are able to obtain reimbursement for out-of-network providers and make sure that you are aware of any restrictions and/or deductables.
 Also, while reimbursement from a flex plan account usually requires just a receipt from a provider, out-of-network reimbursement may require additional information such as a diagnosis.
 I encourage you to think about the possible downsides of submitting superbills to your insurance company and I am happy to discuss this with you.
 Please see What About Using My Insurance? above.

 Q. How Long Does Therapy Take?

 A. The short answer is that it depends on the issues you bring in and on what you would like to get out of this experience.
 In some cases, people come to therapy because they need help resolving a single issue that they have already thought about and the work can move quickly.
 In other cases, there may be a great deal of complexity because of the number and types of issues presented, or because of the person’s history.
-People also seek therapy because they are dissatisfied with their lives and want to take the time to look at themselves deeply.
+People often seek therapy because they are dissatisfied with their lives and/or want to take the time to look at themselves deeply.
+Many people come to therapy without any specific agenda or goals but because they find it helpful to have a safe, confidential, and structured time to focus on themselves, explore their feelings, and think through what might be going on in their lives.
 Each person and every situation is unique.